petebrowne/massimo/README.md

 #### config.yml

 This where you setup the options for the Site.
-It must be in the root of the source directory.

 #### helpers